turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 Here is a good [menu example][Menu-Example] that you can use with voiceover to see how screen readers interact with aria-expanded.

 [Menu-Example]: https://www.w3.org/TR/wai-aria-practices/examples/menubar/menubar-1/menubar-1.html

+#### Your Turn

+- Turn to your neighbor take turns explaining what states are.
+- What would be another example of state that your app might need?

 ### Properties ###